London Road scheme

 On Saturday 7 August 2009 three suspected illegal workers at Bar Meze in Headington were arrested by the UK Border Agency.

 Immigration officers raided the Londis store on London Road on Tuesday 28 July 2009 and arrested four members of staff.
-Six months earlier on 28 January 2009, an illegal immigrant who had made his way to Oxford in the back of a lorry and lived in York Road was arrested while working at the same shop, and has been jailed for five months.
+Six months earlier on 28 January 2009, an illegal immigrant who had made his way to Oxford in the back of a lorry and lived in York Road was arrested while working at the same shop, and was jailed for five months.

 Headington solicitor jailed